-Gender: Gender Equality is, 'Providing equal rights and opportunities to both the sexes- male as well as female can be explained as gender Equality'.
+1. Gender: We all know that, India is a male dominated country and the Government is taking due care in the area of 'Gender Equality' as female is not at all inferior to Male.
+It can be done by 'Providing equal rights and opportunities to both the sexes- male as well as female can be explained as gender Equality'.

-It has been universally accepted that Gender Equality is an important factor that effects the Socio-Economic Development of any country.
-As Of 2017, Gender Equality Is The Fifth Of Seventeen Sustainable Development Goals (SDG 5) Of The United Nations.
+It has been universally accepted that Gender Equality is an important factor that affects the Socio-Economic Development of any country.
+As of 2017, Gender Equality is the fifth of Seventeen Sustainable Development Goals (SDG- 5) of The United Nations.
 In fact, Indian Government has introduced various schemes for the development of women.

-As a reputed College for Women, Bhilai Mahila Mahavidyalaya,
+As a reputed College for Women, Bhilai Mahila Mahavidyalaya is also performing its best role in Gender Equalisation.

-We used to uplift the personality of the girl students by inculcating socio- economic independence in them. we consistently guide our students regarding their, duties, responsibilities as well as rights and powers as they are going to play key role in the family as well as society.
+We used to uplift the personality of the girl students by inculcating socio- economic independence among them.
+We consistently guide our students regarding their, duties responsibilities as well as rights and powers as a responsible Citizen.

-In fact our curriculum has also been designed with this perspective.
+In fact, our University curriculum has also been designed with this perspective.